-2. Statements Included in the Accounts
+2. Statements included within the Accounts

-- 2.1 The accounts consist of the following main statements: - Expenditure and Funding Analysis this is new and has come about as a result of the Telling the Story review of the presentation of Local Authority financial statements.
-The Expenditure and Funding Analysis shows how annual expenditure is used and funded from resources (government grants, rents, council tax and business rates) by Local Authorities in comparison with those resources consumed or earned by authorities in accordance with generally accepted accounting practices.
-It also shows how this expenditure is allocated for decision making purposes between the council's directorates/services/departments.
-Income and expenditure accounted for under generally accepted accounting practices is presented more fully in the Comprehensive Income and Expenditure Statement. - Comprehensive Income and Expenditure Statement this statement shows the accounting cost of providing services in the year in accordance with generally accepted accounting practices, rather than the amount to be funded from local taxation. - Movement in Reserves Statement this statement shows the movement in the year on the different reserves held by the Authority analysed between: - 'usable reserves' (i.e. those that can be applied to fund expenditure or reduce local taxation) and - 'other reserves' which are maintained for accounting purposes.
+- 2.1 The accounts consist of the following main statements: - Expenditure and Funding Analysis (page 4) this shows how annual expenditure is used and funded from resources (government grants, rents, Council Tax and business rates etc) by local authorities in comparison with those resources consumed or earned by authorities in accordance with Generally Accepted Accounting Practices.
+It also shows how this expenditure is allocated for decision making purposes between the Authority's directorates/services/departments.
+Income and expenditure accounted for under generally accepted accounting practices is presented more fully in the Comprehensive Income and Expenditure Statement. - Comprehensive Income and Expenditure Statement (page 5) this statement shows the accounting cost of providing services in the year in accordance with Generally Accepted Accounting Practices, rather than the amount to be funded from local taxation. - Movement in Reserves Statement (page 6) this statement shows the movement in the year on the different reserves held by the Authority analysed between: - 'usable reserves' (i.e. those that can be applied to fund expenditure or reduce local taxation) and; - 'other reserves' which are maintained for accounting purposes.

-The Surplus or (Deficit) on the Provision of Services line shows the true economic cost of providing the Authority's services in the year, more details of which are shown in the Comprehensive Income and Expenditure Statement.
+The (Surplus) or Deficit on the Provision of Services line shows the true economic cost of providing the Authority's services in the year, more details of which are shown in the Comprehensive Income and Expenditure Statement.
 These differ from the statutory amounts required to be charged to the Authority's General Fund Balance for Council Tax setting purposes.
 The Net Increase/Decrease before Transfers to Earmarked Reserves line shows the movement in the statutory General Fund Balance before any discretionary transfers to or from earmarked reserves undertaken by the Authority.

-• Balance Sheet - this statement shows the value as at the balance sheet date of the assets and liabilities recognised by the Authority.
+• Balance Sheet (pages 7-8) - this statement shows the value as at the Balance Sheet date of the assets and liabilities recognised by the Authority.
 It sets out the financial position of the Authority at the year-end, showing its balances, resources and long-term indebtedness, the net current assets employed in its operations, together with summarised information on the fixed assets held.
 The Balance Sheet is fundamental to the understanding of the Authority's year-end financial position.